mikeygelooooo/Past-School-Works/IT 373/README.md

-# 📚 IT 273 — Web Systems and Technologies 1
+# 📚 IT 373 — Web Systems and Technologies 2

-This folder contains all projects, exercises, or activities completed for the subject **Web Systems and Technologies 1** during my time as a BSIT student at **Eastern Visayas State University**.
+This folder contains all projects, exercises, or activities completed for the subject **Web Systems and Technologies 2** during my time as a BSIT student at **Eastern Visayas State University**.

 ---

 ## 🧠 Subject Overview

-> This subject focuses on the fundamentals of client-side web development.
-It includes designing responsive web pages using HTML, CSS, JavaScript, and Bootstrap, with emphasis on usability, layout, and design best practices.
+> This is a follow-up to Web Systems 1, focusing on server-side development using frameworks like Django.
+Students learn to build dynamic, database-driven web applications and apply concepts like routing, templating, and MVC architecture.

 ---